Areas of Focus

 Our work in these areas

-In practice, this has included a range of activities to support local organisations with access to our funding:
+In practice, this included a range of activities to support local organisations with access to our funding:

 • partnership working, including with other funders